MartinHurnak/NN_project/docs/documentation.md

 ## Training <!--Description of the training routine.-->
 For training of our model, we have decided to focus on detecting people, as this class is most common object in our explored image datasets.
 For training we have also used the opportunity to work with google cloud compute engine.
+We split data on train, validation and test (81:9:10).
+During training we monitor loss and metrics on validation data and use testing data only to evaluate models with best validation metrics.

 #### Used dataset and preprocessing
 We have decided to use VOC2012 dataset, which has 9583 images containing at least one person.
 This dataset also required slight preprocessing changes to the way bounding box are described.
 As described in outputs of our model, our model represents bounding boxes by center offset from the top left corner of grid box and by width/height of bounding box, where this dataset had exact xmin, xmax, ymin, ymax coordinates where the bounding box begins and ends.